nlmixr2/rxode2parse/cran-comments.md

 # Cran comments

-This is a binary resubmit for `roxde2parse` (since dparser was just accepted).

-The only difference is the version number.
+- This fixes some bugs and is required for the upcoming StanHeaders release on CRAN
+- This require C++14 because of StanHeaders
+- This also updates the URLs of codecov.io